ungureanuvladvictor/BBBlfs/README.md

 - make dirs
 - make

 The binary will be located in the bin folder.
-The syntax is ./boot emmc / sdcard image.

 Press the S2 button on the BBB/BBW and apply power to the board.
 The board should start now into USB boot mode.